linkernetworks/network-controller/README.md

 ## Usage

 ### Run as a server
-The network-controller server provide two ways to listen, TCP and Unix domain socket If you want to run as a UNIX domain socket server, you should specify a path to store the sock file and server will remove that file when server is been terminated
+The network-controller server provide two ways to listen, TCP and Unix domain socket.
+If you want to run as a UNIX domain socket server, you should specify a path to store the sock file and server will remove that file when server is been terminated.
 ```shell
 ./server/network-controller-server -unix=/tmp/a.sock
 ```